trevortomesh/stash/README.md

 # ![stash-ico](images/stash-ico.png) <u>Stash</u>

 **Stash** is a lightweight, powerful Python-based directory management tool.
-It allows you to sort, organize, deepstash, and restore files with ease.
-Stash tracks your files, keeps them organized, and ensures that even long-unused files can be safely stored elsewhere and easily restored when needed.
+It allows you to sort and organize files with ease.

 ---